ohhfishal/gopher/README.md

 (My primary use case is to keep running go builds as I fix compliler errors.)

 ## TODO
-- [ ] Use gopher + go version in calculating cache hashes
 - [ ] Improve the output of pretty.Printer
 - [ ] Support more gotools
     - [ ] Add more options to those supported